 Faculty set the standards for acceptable behavior in their classrooms.
-If a student is not fulfilling the expectations set forth in the syllabus or Standards of Student Conduct, they can be referred to the Office of Student Conduct.
+If a student is not fulfilling the expectations set forth in the syllabus or Standards of Student Conduct, please report the alleged violation using one of the below processes.

 Inappropriate behavior in the classroom includes, but is not limited to:

 - Being argumentative for the sake of being argumentative rather than educational

 - Physical altercations with others